 This software is written in Java and is designed to be portable, meaning you can run it from anywhere, it does not install as traditional programs do.
 You can keep it on a USB stick and move it around from computer to computer (provided that the java versions are comparable).

-The software has a 30-day trial period and only costs $29.95 and is 100% Satisfaction Guaranted.
+The software has a 30-day trial period and only costs $29.95 and is 100% Satisfaction Guaranteed.

-The software is easily downloaded and the trial period makes testing it quite easy.
-There is very good help online at the website and a quick start guide and owners manual are easily found and downloaded if you get into trouble.
+The software is easily downloaded and the trial period makes testing is quite easy.
+There is very good help online at the website and a quick start guide and owner's manual are easily found and downloaded if you get into trouble.
 The developer has been in business long enough that he has anticipated known issues and helps you stay out of trouble.

 Mac OS Screen Shot